 Following a disaster, we urge donors to find an established charity.
 They are often best placed to provide support because they have the infrastructure, personnel and systems to respond.
 Donors can search the Charity Register to find charities in a particular area with keywords such as ‘disaster’ or ‘relief’.

-ScamWatch is run by the Australian Consumer and Competition Commission and publishes known scams.
+ScamWatch is run by the Australian Consumer and Competition Commission (ACCC) and publishes known scams.
 Donors should not donate to these organisations.

 Can third parties raise funds for a charity?

 Third parties can raise funds for a charity.

 But it is important to remember that a charity has a legally-binding governing document (often more commonly called its constitution or trust deed) that sets out how it can use donations it receives.

 This means that, regardless of any messaging about how a charity will use the funds raised through a third party, it can in fact only use donated funds for activities that advance its charitable purposes as stated in its governing document.